edwardkslam/australian_seasonal_flu/README.md

 1)  the relationship between prior epidemic activity by other subtypes within the same season and city and the relative size of an epidemic (Figure 5).
 2)  the relationship between delay in onset timing and relative size of an epidemic (Figure 5).

-#### ``main text analysis scripts/Multivariate linear regression models.R``
-Here we assess the joint contributions of climatic and virological factors to epidemic incidence.
-The output is as follows:
-1) Regression coefficients for full and submodels (Table S13)
-2) RSE, R-squared, adjusted R-squared for full and submodels (Table S14)

 #### ``main text analysis without phylogenetic informed corrections/Effect of antigenic change no corrections.R``
 Here we assess (whilst making no corrctions for potential mis-identification during antigenic characterisation) the effect of antigenic change on:
-1) the size of epidemics (Figure S17)
+1) the size of epidemics (Figure S9)
-2) the onset timing of epidemics (Figure S18)
+2) the onset timing of epidemics (Figure S10)
-3) the temporal synchrony of epidemics across all five cities (Figure S19)
+3) the temporal synchrony of epidemics across all five cities (Figure S11)

 #### ``main text analysis without phylogenetic informed corrections/Effect of prior immunity no corrections.R``
 Here we assess (whilst making no corrctions for potential mis-identification during antigenic characterisation) the effect of accumulated antigenic-variant specific immunity on:
-1) epidemic incidence (Figure S20)
+1) epidemic incidence (Figure S12)
-2) probability of successful epidemic initiation (Figure S21 and Table S12)
+2) probability of successful epidemic initiation (Figure S13 and Table S6)

 #### ``robustness vs geoghegan timings/Robustness of climatic analyses using Geoghegan et al (2018) timings.R``